 Fee schedules provide the range of fees charged for each type of application or activity related to land development in Arlington.
 Fees cover permitting, plan review, enforcement, inspection, service delivery, performance agreements and conditions.
 There are separate fee schedules for ISD, Zoning and the Department of Environmental Services (DES).
 Some permits involve fees from more than one schedule.

-Do I Need a LDA/SWM Permit and How Do I Obtain One?
+Do I need an LDA/SWM Permit and How Do I Obtain One?

-You will need a Land Disturbing Activity/Stormwater permit for your project if the total disturbed area is 2,500 square feet or more.
+You will need a LDA/SWM permit for your project if the total disturbed area is 2,500 square feet or more.
 (How do I calculate land disturbance area?)

-- If your total disturbed area is less than 2,000 square feet, you do not need a LDA/Stormwater permit.
+- If your total disturbed area is less than 2,000 square feet, you do not need a LDA/SWM permit.

 - If your total disturbed area is between 2,000 and 2,499 square feet, you will be required to obtain a survey of the disturbed area with survey markings on your site to ensure it’s not larger than 2,500 square feet.
 Prior to receiving your permit, silt fence or other E&S perimeter control approved by the County must be installed around the perimeter of your disturbed area to demarcate the area and prevent soil erosion.

-- If your total disturbed area is 2,500 square feet or greater, you will need an LDA/Stormwater Permit.
+- If your total disturbed area is 2,500 square feet or greater, you will need an LDA/SWM Permit.
 See below for how to apply for an LDA/SWM permit.

-LDA 2.0 – Three Options for LDA/SWM Permit for Single Family Home Projects
+LDA 2.0 – Three LDA/SWM Permit Options for Single Family Home Projects